 - that the decision letter did not give reasons for the decision, and

-- that the panel did not act independently or fairly.
+- that the panel did not act independently.

 What happens if the Ombudsman finds that the admissions authority or appeal panel was at fault?